-India train crash kills over 280, injures 900 in country’s deadliest rail accident in decades
+India train crash kills over 280, injures 900 in one of nation’s worst rail disasters

 “The local people really went out on a limb to help us.
 They not only helped in pulling out people, but retrieved our luggage and got us water,” PTI cited Rupam Banerjee, a survivor, as saying.

-Passenger Vandana Kaleda said that inside the train during the derailment people were “falling on each other” as her coach shook violently and veered off the tracks.
+Passenger Vandana Kaleda said that people were falling on each other as her coach shook violently and veered off the tracks.

 “As I stepped out of the washroom, suddenly the train tilted.
 I lost my balance. … Everything went topsy turvy.
 People started falling on each other and I was shocked and could not understand what happened.
-My mind stopped working,” she said, adding she felt lucky to survive.
+My mind stopped working,” she said.

 Another survivor who did not give his name said he was sleeping when the impact woke him up.
 He said he saw other passengers with broken limbs and disfigured faces.

-The derailed Coromandel Express was traveling from Howrah in West Bengal state to Chennai, the capital of southern Tamil Nadu state, PTI said.
+The collision involved two trains, the Coromandel Express traveling from Howrah in West Bengal state to Chennai in Tamil Nadu state and the Howrah Superfast Express traveling from Bengaluru in Karnataka to Howrah, officials said.
+It was not immediately clear which derailed first.

-Indian Prime Minister Narendra Modi said his thoughts were with the bereaved families.

-“May the injured recover soon,” tweeted Modi, who said he had spoken to the railway minister and that “all possible assistance” was being offered.
+Ashwini Vaishnaw, India’s railway minister, said a high-level probe would be carried out.
+The political opposition criticized the government and called for Vaishnaw to resign.

 In August 1995, two trains collided near New Delhi, killing 358 people in one of the worst train accidents in India.